T0nete/bootcamp_1/README.md

 # CRUD Users NodeJS - MongoDB - Docker

 ## Description
-Here you will find a simple CRUD API made with NodeJS and stroing the data in MongoDB.
+Here you will find a simple CRUD API made with NodeJS and storing the data in MongoDB.
 Both sides, the server and the database, are executed in two differents docker containers.

 # Instructions
 1. Clone this repository